smithtp/hotterbetterprokaryotes/README.md

     https://github.com/smithtp/hotterbetterprokaryotes/archive/master.zip

 The repository requires no installation or compilation of code once downloaded.
 Ensure python, R and required packages are installed (see software requirements), and fitting and analysis scripts can then be run.
+Installation time - less than a minute to download and extra package.
+Installation of python and R dependancies will increase this time.

+### Demo

+A short demo of the Schoolfield TPC fitting code and result outputs - try this first.
+Folder contains own README.md instructions.

 ### Main Analysis